Mentos2509/react-calendar/README.md

 ---

-##### The goal of this project was to create the reusable Calendar component.
+##### The goal of this project was to create the reusable Calendar component, and improve skills with Date handling.
 Little guidelines for the project:
 - all events are saved to local storage
 - to open monthly preview of events, click on the month
 - to open daily preview of events, click on the day you are interested in